MasahikoSawada/masahikosawada.github.io/_posts/en/2024-03-07-Implementing_Table_AM_for_Archving_Tables.md

 # Architecture

 The implementation is very simple.
-It scans the exsiting table, store tuples into 16kB chunks (in memory), compresses it, and writes them to the `road` table.
+It scans the existing table, stores tuples into 16kB chunks (in memory), compresses it, and writes them to the `road` table.

 ```
 +-------------------+     +------------+  compression   +---------+